History

 The Lake Ripley Management District (LRMD) was formed in 1990 under the authority of Chapter 33 of the Wisconsin Statutes.
 Its purpose is to help ensure the protection and effective management of Lake Ripley.
 The District is a local, special-purpose unit of government that serves close to 2,000 property owners around the lake.
 District boundaries closely follow those of the Oakland Sanitary District, and incorporate slightly less than one-half of the total watershed area.
 It is roughly bounded by USH 18 to the north, USH 12 to the south, Simonsen St. to the west, and County Rd.
 A to the east.

 The District engages in a variety of projects that aim to protect or enhance opportunities for public use and enjoyment of the lake.
-A seven-member board of directors, one full-time Lake Manager, one field technician, and three part-time weed-harvesting operators are responsible for administering District activities.
+A seven-member board of directors, one full-time Lake Manager, one Nature Preserve Technician, one Water Quality Technician, and three part-time weed-harvesting operators are responsible for administering District activities.
 The board includes five elected members owning property within the District (serving staggered, three-year terms), as well as appointed representatives from the Town of Oakland and Jefferson County.
 The Lake Manager is employed by the Board to carry out the activities of the District.

 Operational funding may be derived from a combination of local tax dollars, grant awards, private donations, and special assessments or charges.
 The District is authorized to levy a maximum of 2.5 mills to finance projects that maintain and improve the quality of life on and around Lake Ripley.
 However, to date, the actual mill rate has remained at or below 0.5 mill.
-Since 1993, much of our budget was funded by state grants, including around $72,000 per year to implement the Priority Lake Project (which ended on 12/06).
 Although the Lake District represents about 7% of the land area in Oakland Township, it accounts for nearly 70% of the township's total assessed valuation.
 This fact highlights the lake's regional significance not only as a popular recreational destination, but also as a magnet for development and economic opportunity.

 Fun Facts